KevinRSX/learning-notes/course-notes/CS3402/3402notes.md

    - b) Merged relationship approach
      - Merge the two entity types and the relationship into a single relation
    - Cross reference or relationship relation approach (with relations S and T)
-     - Set up a third relation R for the purpose of cross-referencing the primary keys of the two relations S and T representing the entiy types
+     - Set up a third relation R for the purpose of cross-referencing the primary keys of the two relations S and T representing the entity types
      - Relation R will include the primary key attributes of S and T as foreign keys to S and T respectively
      - The primary key of R will be one of the two foreign keys
      - Add the simple attributes of the original relationship to R